pmeeny/CI-MS3-FootballMemories/README.md

     - Clicking cancel will bring the user back to the Memories page, clicking Save Changes will save the changes and update the memory
     ![Edit Memory](football_memories/static/images/readme/edit_memory.PNG)
 - A user can delete a memory they have created, and admin user can delete any memory
-    - A pop up will appear confirming that the user wishes to delete a memory, all comments, ratings will also be deleted for the deleted memory
+    - A pop-up will appear confirming that the user wishes to delete a memory, all comments, ratings will also be deleted for the deleted memory
     ![Delete Memory](football_memories/static/images/readme/delete_memory.PNG)
 - A user can view all memories or filter on memories they have created on the Memories page.
-When the login/register they are navigated to the All Memories page, but when they add/edit/delete a memory, they are navigated to their memories page.
+When the login/register they are navigated to the "All Memories" page, but when they add/edit/delete a memory, they are navigated to their memories page.
 Memories are sorted by the date they are added with the newest memories displayed first
 ![All Memories](football_memories/static/images/readme/all_memories.PNG)
 ![My Memories](football_memories/static/images/readme/my_memories.PNG)
 - Pagination will be displayed if there are more than 3 memories
 ![My Memories](football_memories/static/images/readme/memories_pagination.PNG)
 - A user can search memories based on text on the memory name and description, the user can also reset the search.
-The search is not case sensitive
+The search is not case-sensitive
 ![Search](football_memories/static/images/readme/search.PNG)
 - A user can click on a memory in the memories page to view detailed information about the memory
     - They can view a larger image of the memory
-    - They can view a google map of the stadium that was entered for the memory
+    - They can view a Google map of the stadium that was entered for the memory
     - They can view the memory name, memory description, tournament name, stadium, date
     - They can view the view count of the image, and this value increments when the memory is viewed
     - They can view the average rating for a memory(total of ratings/number of ratings)